State Governmental Affairs

 There are many reasons why the public utility model is inappropriate for propane delivery service.
 First, propane dealers do not have the attributes of a public service company: they do not deliver propane to consumers by way of permanent physical connections, they do not have an exclusive service territory in which the state has authorized them to operate, they are not monopolies, and they do not have the power of eminent domain.
 In sharp contrast, providers of regulated public utility services deliver their services by way of a permanent physical connection and are franchised by the state to operate as monopolies exclusively within a given service territory.
 Such attributes necessitate regulatory control of these entities’ prices and services.

-While propane may be viewed as a necessity of life by some customers who use it as a fuel for heating and cooking, other fuels which are sold and distributed in a fashion similar to propane (such as fuel oil, coal, wood, kerosene, and others) are not said to be affected with the public interest and have not been subjected to PUC regulation.
+While propane may be viewed as a necessity of life by some customers who use it as a fuel for heating and cooking, other fuels which are sold and distributed in a fashion similar to propane (such as fuel oil, coal, wood, kerosene, and others) are not said to be affected with the public interest and have not been subjected to public utility regulation.
 Food, clothing, gasoline, and housing are also necessities of life, but these industries are not regulated as public utilities.

 Court and public service commission rulings have consistently upheld the view that propane is not a regulated public utility service.
 Practically speaking, given the current status of the industry, it would be extremely difficult for public utility commissions to apportion propane dealers’ service territories, set rates, and apply other traditional regulatory measures to the sale and delivery of propane.
 At this point, subjecting propane dealers to control by public utility commissions would result in a severe disruption in service as extensive hearings would be required to determine which dealer would become the exclusive supplier in a given area and how the “losing” dealers would be compensated for the loss of their business.
 The latter issue could engender claims that certain dealers are being deprived of their property rights in violation of the United States and state constitutions, further disrupting what is now a well-functioning industry.